 The BMW N20 is a 4-cylinder, turbocharged engine produced from 2011-2017, and was BMW’s replacement for the naturally aspirated 3.0L 6-cylinder N52/N53 engines.
 As the outgoing N52 and N53 were reliable engines, the BMW N20 had big shoes to fill, especially given its turbocharged design.
 Turbo engines are more complex and require several additional components, which means there are more things to potentially go wrong.
 However, thus far, the N20 has proven to be a reliable engine without a significant number of common problems.

-If you have any more questions about the BMW N20 engine outside of its most common problems, check out our BMW N20 FAQ Guide which covers the engine in great detail.
+If you have any more questions about the BMW N20 engine outside of its most common problems, check out our BMW N20 Engine Page which covers the engine in great detail.

 - BMW N20 Common Engine Problems